African Grey Parrot vs Amazon Parrot: Complete Comparison (2026)

 Temperament and Personality Differences

 Personality is where African Grey Parrot and Amazon Parrot diverge most clearly.
 African Grey Parrot brings a friendly energy to the household, compared to Amazon Parrot's friendly disposition.
 These differences shape every daily interaction.
 In daily life, this means African Grey Parrot owners typically experience a bird that leans toward friendly behavior, while Amazon Parrot owners find their bird more inclined toward friendly tendencies.
-Neither temperament is objectively better; the right choice depends on your personality and lifestyle preferences.
+Both are viable — choose the one that maps onto your actual home and routine.

 Best for Families with Children